 Patrick - That's very good, thanks Sasha!

-In the diagram below, the following types of 'expressions' are proposed, each overlapping and extending the other:
+In tables 4, figure 9 and table 5, the following types of expressions and evaluations are proposed: internal, natural and formal, each overlapping and extending the other:

 |Internal expression||Natural expression||Formal expression|

 Thinking a thought in response to listening, watching or reading.

 This kind of expression is conscious thought, frequently, but not exclusively, in the form of internal linguistic statements and arguments.
 Other forms include the imagination of bodily acts, the visualisation of scenes statically and dynamically or the feeling of moods.

 Speaking, playing, performing or doing.